In the guide

 • Company, Limited Liability Partnership and Business (Names and Trading Disclosures) Regulations 2015

-There are requirements relating to the name a business chooses to trade under and rules to prevent the use of names that could mislead the public.
+There are requirements relating to the name that a business chooses to trade under and rules to prevent the use of names that could mislead the public.

 Who do the business names provisions apply to?